 Communications and News

-Better Lives, Brighter Futures, a Stronger Washington [Jan.
-2014]
+Better Jobs, Brighter Futures, a Stronger Washington [March 2015]

 With changes in technology, demographics, and workforce trends, Washington needs colleges to not only keep pace, but lead the way.
 Washington's 34 community and technical colleges answer that call.

 At a time when college education is the ticket to a middle-class lifestyle, America’s open-door colleges serve as engines of social mobility.

 Washington's community and technical colleges at a glance [May 2015]